 I get itchy if I don’t travel every 3 months.
 2 1/2 months is the longest I can go happily with my daily routines.
 After that, I need to have a getaway plan to get through the routines.
 Couple weeks ago, I packed my bags for a long weekend at Pismo Beach in San Luis Obispo County.
 I was happy that my sister could join us.

-Since I hiked here first week of April and wanted to go back and explore more.
+Since I hiked here the first week of April and wanted to go back and explore more.
 It was Hazel’s first time so I was excited for her.
-We began our hike from the main parking lot off W Avenida De Los Arboles at 9:25 am.
-From Mesa Trail, we took N Tepee Trail toward Tee Pee / Paradise Falls at 0.4 miles.
+We began our hike from the main parking lot off W Avenida De Los Arboles at 9:25 AM.
+From Mesa Trail, we took N Tepee Trail toward Tee Pee / Paradise Falls at the 0.4-mile mark.
 Then, we took Stagecoach Bluff Trail.

 We hiked 0.2 miles to the top of the (little) hill (elevation: 730 ft) and enjoyed the view.
 We could see the Tepee Trail and the creek straight ahead.
 That’s where we were going.